On the normalized ground states for the Kawahara equation and a fourth order NLS: Introduction

 In order to construct solutions to the elliptic problem \eqref{15}, we shall work with the following variational problem

 where one could take $\phi$ in the Schwartz class, in order to make $I[\phi]$ meaningful.
 Introduce the scalar function

-which will play a prominent form in the subsequent investigation.
-Let us say that it is not {\it a priori} clear whether the problem \eqref{70} is well-posed (i.e. $m_b(\la)>-\infty$) for all $\la$.
+which plays a prominent form in the subsequent arguments.
+Let us emphasize that it is not {\it a priori} clear whether the problem \eqref{70} is well-posed (i.e. $m_b(\la)>-\infty$) for all $\la$.
 We have the following existence result.